Jabari Holloway

-Jabari Jelani Holloway (born December 18, 1978) is an American former professional football tight end in the National Football League (NFL) for the New England Patriots and Houston Texans.
-He was selected by the Patriots in the fourth round of the 2001 NFL draft after playing college football at the University of Notre Dame.
+Jabari Jelani Holloway (born December 18, 1978) is an American former professional football player who was a tight end in the National Football League (NFL) for the New England Patriots and Houston Texans.
+He was selected by the Patriots in the fourth round of the 2001 NFL draft after playing college football for the Notre Dame Fighting Irish.
 He won Super Bowl XXXVI with the Patriots.
 He started 17 of 26 games over his two-year career and finished with 15 receptions for 157 yards.
 He signed with the Washington Redskins before the 2005 season but was quickly released.